 We modified UML to provide a second way to run real device drivers in the guest OS, which works even when no software emulator exists for the device of interest.
-With this strategy, the VMM traps and forwards the privileged I/O instructions and DMA requests issued by the guest OS device driver to the actual hardware.
-The programmer specifies which devices UML can access, and the VMM enforces the proper I/O port space and memory access for the device.
+With this strategy, the VMM traps and forwards the privileged I/O instructions issued by the guest OS device driver to the actual hardware device.
+The programmer specifies the I/O port space and the range of memorymapped I/O space for the device; the VMM uses this knowledge to allow or disallow accesses to privileged ports/memory.
+The programmer also specifies the DMA command set for the device, so the VMM knows when the guest OS initiates a DMA transfer and when the device finishes a DMA transfer.3

 This second strategy requires extensions to enable Re-Virt to log and replay the execution of the device driver.
 Whereas the first strategy placed the device emulator above the ReVirt logging layer, the second strategy forwards driver actions to the actual hardware device.
 Because this device may not be deterministic, ReVirt must log any information sent from the device to the driver.
-Specifically, ReVirt must log and replay the data returned by IN instructions, memory-mapped I/O instructions, and DMA memory loads.
+Specifically, ReVirt must log and replay the data returned by IN instructions, memory-mapped I/O instructions, and completed DMA reads.
 To avoid confusing the device, ReVirt suppresses output to the device during replay.